43rd Infantry Brigade (United Kingdom): Order of Battle

-The brigade was disbanded, still in Sicily, on 30 June 1944.

-Post war
+Commander

+The brigade's commander was Brigadier G.H.P.
+Whitfield, appointed 19 August 1943.
+He was given the local rank of Major-General while the brigade purported to be '40th Division'.

+Postwar

 Cold War

 In 1985 the 43rd (Wessex) Brigade was formed as one of the new one-star Headquarters, principally as a National Defence Brigade commanding the Territorial Army in the south west of England, part of South West District.
+Its number perpetuated the memory of the 43rd (Wessex) Infantry Division.

 The Brigade assisted with recruiting and public relations in its area, which encompassed Bristol, Cornwall, Devon, Dorset, Gloucestershire, Somerset, Wiltshire, the Channel Islands and Isles of Scilly.
 Its responsibilities included the annual Ten Tors walking challenge on Dartmoor.